graphql-java-kickstart/graphql-java-tools/README.md

 2. `is<Name>(*fieldArgs [, DataFetchingEnvironment])`, only if the field returns a `Boolean`
 3. `get<Name>(*fieldArgs [, DataFetchingEnvironment])`

-All reflection discovery is done on startup, and runtime reflection calls use [reflectasm](https://github.com/EsotericSoftware/reflectasm), which increases performance and unifies stacktraces.
+*Note:* All reflection discovery is done on startup, and runtime reflection calls use [reflectasm](https://github.com/EsotericSoftware/reflectasm), which increases performance and unifies stacktraces.
 No more `InvocationTargetException`!

+*Note:* `java.util.Optional` can be used for nullable field arguments and nullable return values, and the schema parser will verify that it's not used with non-null field arguments and return values.

 ### Enum Types